rx32940/BactPrep/README.md

 arguments for wgsRecomb module:
-  -r , --ref            reference (required for wgsRecomb module) -v , --phage          phage region identified for masking (bed file)
+  -r , --ref            reference (required for wgsRecomb module) -v , --phage          phage region identified for masking (bed file) -G , --gubbins        any additional Gubbins arguments (please refer to Gubbins manual)

 arguments for coreGen module:
-  -g , --gff            path to input dir with gff (this can replace input assemblies dir in coreGen
-                        module Must be gff3 files)
+  -g , --gff            path to input dir with gff (this can replace input assemblies dir in coreGen module Must be gff3 files)
-  -c , --core           define core gene definition by percentage for coreGen module (default=99) -k , --kingdom        specify the kingom of input assemlies for genome annotation (default=Bacteria)
+  -c , --core           define core gene definition by percentage for coreGen module (default=99) -k , --kingdom        specify the kingom of input assemlies for genome annotation (default=Bacteria) -R , --roary          any additional roary arguments (please refer to Roary manual)

 arguments for all three fastGear modules (coreRecomb, panRecomb, geneRecomb):
-  --fg , --fastgear_param
-                        path to fastGear params --mcr_path            path to mcr runtime (need to install before use any of the fastGear module --fastgear_exe        path to the excutable of fastGear
+  --mcr_path            path to mcr runtime (need to install before use any of the fastGear module --fastgear_exe        path to the excutable of fastGear --fg , --fastgear_param
+                        path to fastGear params

 arguments for geneRecomb module:
-  -n , --alignment      input alignment (either -n/-fl is required for geneRecomb module) -fl , --alnlist       input alignment list with path to gene alignments (either -n/-fl is required for
+  -n , --alignment      input alignment (either -n/-fl is required for geneRecomb module) -fl , --alnlist       input alignment list with path to gene alignments (either -n/-fl is required for geneRecomb module)
-                        geneRecomb module)

 Enjoy the program! :)
 ```